xled/xled-docs/docs/hardware.rst

 - Movie Capacity: 719
 - Frame Rate: 25

+Standard physical configuration is a string of 105 LEDs.

 Firmware belongs to family "D".
 In this documentation the device is referred
 as: